TurboWarp/docs/docs/development/extensions/introduction.md

 |Sandboxed custom extensions|❌|✅|
 |Unsandboxed custom extensions|✅|✅|

-The documentation in these segments refer only to custom extensions.
+The documentation in these segments refers only to custom extensions.
 While core extensions have many of the same fundamental ideas, the process of developing them is significantly different.
 See [getting started](../getting-started) as a starting point for building core extensions.

 We will discuss the difference between sandboxed and unsandboxed extensions at a later time.